Bw-Chan/Stormworks-Open-Source-Vehicle-Manager/README.md

 > Please credit me if you can, if you do not want to then well me big sad.

+Note: Using Visual Studio Code will help a ton with reading these things and writing but it will slow down testing a little.

 This handles more advanced functions like:
 - Vehicle Manipulation
 - Player data state toggles